langenhagen/explore-with-dmenu/README.md

 ```

 A `dmenu` window will be drawn depicting some initial items.
 You can use the arrow keys to navigate
 through the list of shown items.
-Typing on keyboard filters entries that do not kontain the entered
+Typing on keyboard filters entries that do not contain the entered
 substring.
 Press `<Enter>` for a selection.
 If a folder has been selected, `explore-with-dmenu.sh`
 will open a new `dmenu` containing of the contents of the folder, including an option to open a
 Terminal in that given directory, as well as options to open the current folder with a standard